WebEngineering-FHNW/Kolibri/contrib/p6_wild_wyss/README.md

 - convenience constructors: seq(), seq(42, 99, 1000), seq(...array)
 - rename rejectAll to dropWhere
 - rename retainAll to takeWhere
+- forEach becomes an operator such that it can be used in a (perhaps infinite) pipe or sequence

 ## wishlist
 - add each operator to SequencePrototype (requires type modification)